April 22, 2020

 By Matthew Hayek

 as inspiring signs that the economic slowdown is giving mother earth the chance to breathe.
 However, without structural changes to our dirty economy, clear skies will inevitably be short-lived, as pollution is bound to return when activity revs back up.
-Highly impacted areas of China, for instance, are already seeing emissions levels rebound.
+Highly impacted areas of China, for instance, are already seeing emissions levels rebound

 Our economy is tied to burning fossil fuels.
 While low emissions today can seem inspiring, the economic consequences have been nothing short of disastrous, with more than 1.2 million unemployed New Yorkers

 in non-white neighborhoods.
 Environmentalists can look tone-deaf and callous by celebrating some fringe benefits of a shutdown that worsens social inequality, coming across as more concerned with the planet than with people.

 Champions of sustainability have a formidable task during the recovery ahead: fight for an economy that provides fair and prosperous livelihoods without relying on pollution and ecological destruction, all while staying at home.

 for companies to monitor and report pollution.
 It is also seeking to roll back Obama-era policies to limit deadly mercury pollution

 The bigger challenge ahead is in creating climate-smart jobs and zero-emission targets.
 Only systematic changes to our policies and economy can ensure that the eventual recovery doesn’t come from high emissions.
 Calling your legislators to insist on a green recovery plan is a great first step.
 Joining a local or national climate organization

 made serious commitments to carbon neutrality before 2050.
 New Yorkers must pressure the city and state government to keep their commitments.
 In the process, we can find more opportunities to fight our simultaneous crises, for instance through affordable, energy efficient housing.

 in the long run.
 New Yorkers should fight against this policy but keep their eyes on the prize: home heating and energy, transportation, and food consumption make up the majority of New Yorkers’ greenhouse gas footprint.
 And we need individual and institutional actions to become carbon neutral well before 2050.

 .
 This is especially important in the time of COVID-19, which likely originated from wild animals kept in confinement for sale and slaughter, mirroring how we treat farm animals daily in the US.
-The last viral epidemic of this size possibly originated at a chicken farm in 1918.
+The last viral epidemic of this size possibly originated at a chicken farm in 1918

 Within recent decades, we have had a number of near-misses of global pandemic swine and bird flus originating from highly-crowded factory-like farms.
 Crowded animal farms also spawn antibiotic resistant bacteria, using four times more antibiotics